UniversalDependencies/docs/_2016-09-05--06-prague/enhanced.md

 ### Conjoined verbs and verb phrases

-When two verbs are conjoined, the subject and the object of the conjoined verbs are attached to every conjunct.
+When two verbs share their objects (or other complements), the subject and the object of the conjoined verbs are attached to every conjunct.

 ~~~ sdparse
 The store buys and sells cameras .